I Can Read!: History

 In late 2020, HarperCollins announced the addition of a new series called "I Can Read!
-Comics".
-It is set to be released in June 2021 with four books, from levels 1 to 3.
+Comics", targeted at children between the ages of four and eight.
+It was released in June 2021 with four books, from levels 1 to 3.

-There are now over 500 titles in the series.

 Other languages and formats

 Some I Can Read! books are also available in Spanish, French, audiobook, and e-book format.

 Recognition

 I Can Read! books have won Newbery Medal and Caldecott Medal honors.